greenhousegaslab/data_reduction/README.md

 #  data reduction for large atmospheric satellite datasets
 This repository contains R code for reducting large atmospheric satellite datasets.

-Authors: Xiaoling Liu and Scot Miller.
+Authors: Xiaoling Liu, August Weinbren, and Scot Miller.
 (Note: we want this code repository to be a collaborative effort, and the more authors/contributors, the better!)

 ----------------------------------------------------------
 Introduction and overview